 We like the flexibilty you get from the choice of sizes available.
 This means that the Larkspur is suitable for anything from a small garden retreat to a full sized outdoor building.
 And there are some other nice touches too - including the fact that the manufacturer hasn't skimped on door security with the mortice style key lock.
 Often you find economy models don't have satisfactory locking arrangements leading either to unsightly padlocks or some further unwanted DIY on your part to install a suitable lock.

 The Larkspur's main rivals in terms of its size choice are mainly the Barclay and the Hampton, both of which are available in the same sizes.
 You can also find the Standard and Premier models in the same 7'x7', 8'x'8 and 9'x9' options too.
 In our view the Larkspur probably just edges all of these in terms of its overall design, higher spec framing and integral door lock.
 On balance, though, you'll probably find these other models a little cheaper - check out our price guides on the relevant pages to see.
-The smaller versions of the Larkspur have more competition - see the Picton, Arlington, Oxhill and Bancroft.
-The Picton usually shades the Larkspur in terms of price while the Arlington, Oxhill and Bancroft feature pressure treated timbers which are well worth having a look at in terms of increased durability and decreased maintenance.
+The smaller versions of the Larkspur have more competition - see the Picton, Arlington and Blockley.
+The Picton usually shades the Larkspur in terms of price while the Arlington and Blockelyt feature pressure treated timbers which are well worth having a look at in terms of increased durability and decreased maintenance.
 But none of these have the Larkspur's overall style which is usually only found in more expensive models.
 As long as you're prepared to take the time to apply and maintain a suitable preservative/decorative treatment we don't think the Larkspur, whatever its size, will let you down and we've awarded it four and a half stars.
 A great economy model which should serve you well over the years.